EdDataScienceEES/tutorial-ellencrombie/index.md

 Lets begin exploring maps by creating a map that pinpoints our three islands.
 Basic maps like these, that just visualise ditribution, are created by specifying `type = 'scatterboxmap'`within `plot_ly`.

-Now, because the palmerpenguins dataset only contains island names, rather than co-ordinates, we need to do some editing to the date frame to include these.
+Now, because the palmerpenguins dataset only contains island names, rather than coordinates, we need to do some editing to the date frame to include these.
 I have found approximate co ordinates using google maps for this tutorial.

-Adding co ordinates to data:
+Adding coordinates to data:

 ```r
 # Assign specific coordinates for each island